viorage/Guides/RazorBlack/README.md

 Usernames are usually single words with no spaces.
 There are a few common ways accounts are made, one being `first-initial.lastname` so an example here would be 'd.port'.
 Another option is `first-name.last-initial` so `daven.port`.
 Then there are the same options without the `.` so `davenp` and `dport`.
 The file above was named `sbradley.txt` so that gives us a hint.

-Let's be thorough here and just create a username list with several different options using `username_generator` from github.
+Let's be thorough here and just create a username list with several different options using `username_generator` from github [Username Generator](https://github.com/therodri2/username_generator.git).

 ```console
 ┌──(viorage㉿kali)-[~/Tryhackme/RazorBlack]